 She has always read avidly and counts Ian McEwan, J.M.
 Coetzee, Dave Eggers, Chimamanda Ngozi Adiche, Kamila Shamsie, Hisham Matar, Ann Pratchett, Dina Nayeri, Barbara Kingsolver and Naomi Alderman among her favourite authors.

 Her first book, Schizophrenie Francaise (Sego, Sarko, Jacques et moi) was published in France by Jean Claude Gawsewitch Editeur in 2007.
 It was called “the book all the presidential candidates should read” by Paris Match.
 Other published books include Creative France and WHAT IF…French Startups Re-Imagining the World – both commissioned books of short stories for promotional agency Business France.
 She has also co-authored numerous reports for think tanks and academic journals, which you can find out more about on her consultancy website Click Here

 She enjoys public speaking, and appeared on numerous French television and radio shows to promote Schizophrenie Francise, including the popular Ce Soir (ou jamais!) on France 2, L’Espirit Public (France Culture), CNBC, France 24, i-Tele, RTL, BFM and Radio Aligre.
-Emma has run workshops, moderated sessions or delivered talks for Royal Borough of Kensington and Chelsea, the European Commission, Tech Hub, Plexal, Edtech Podcast Festival, Paris Pionneieres, Le Comptoir, Bond’Innov and Hitchin library, UCL, Place East London, the Federation of Small Businesses, Triple Helix and at the inaugural London Stansted Cambridge Conference.
-She has also run workshops for RBKC and the European Commission.
+Emma has run workshops, moderated sessions or delivered talks for Royal Borough of Kensington and Chelsea, the European Commission, Tech Hub, Plexal, Edtech Podcast Festival, Paris Pionneieres, Le Comptoir, Bond’Innov and Hitchin library, UCL, Place East London, the Federation of Small Businesses, Triple Helix, the London Stansted Cambridge Corridor conference, La French Tech at Africa.Com, and a France-India summit for Business France.

 She has a degree in Social Anthropology from the University of Manchester, a postgraduate diploma from the Scottish Centre for Journalism Studies, and a Masters in Spatial Planning from UCL.
 She is graduate of the Faber Academy, an associate of Demos, a member of the Society of Authors and the Federation of Small Businesses, and a fellow of the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce).